Casablanca Stock Exchange: History

-Indexes
+Indices

-Originally, CSE had the Index de la Bourse des Valeurs de Casablanca (IGB) as an index.
-IGB was replaced in January 2002 by two indexes:
+Originally, the Casablanca Stock Exchange used the Index de la Bourse des Valeurs de Casablanca (IGB) as its main index.
+In January 2002, the IGB was replaced by two indices: MASI and MADEX.

 MASI

-MASI (Moroccan All Shares Index), comprises all listed shares, allows investors to follow all listed values and to have a long-term visibility.
+The MASI (Moroccan All Shares Index) includes all listed shares.
+It allows investors to follow the overall performance of listed securities and provides a broad view of long-term market trends.

 MADEX

-MADEX (Moroccan Most Active Shares Index), comprises most active shares listed continuously with variations closely linked to all the market serves as a reference for the listing of all funds invested in shares.
+The MADEX (Moroccan Most Active Shares Index) comprised the most actively traded shares listed continuously on the exchange.
+Its variations were closely linked to the overall market, and it served as a reference index for funds invested in equities.

-This index was replaced by MSI20 from the starting of 2022.
+The MADEX was replaced by the MSI20 from the beginning of 2022.

 CFG 25

-CFG 25 consists of 25 stocks listed on the Casablanca Stock Exchange and about 80% of the total market capitalization of all the companies listed on the Casablanca Stock Exchange.
+The CFG 25 consists of 25 stocks listed on the Casablanca Stock Exchange and represents around 80% of the total market capitalization of all listed companies.